-You may have heard that red wine and dark chocolate have health-promoting benefits.
+You may have heard that grapes and dark chocolate have health-promoting benefits.
 This is because of a chemical called resveratrol, found in grape skins and cacao.
 Scientist discovered that resveratrol activates cellular enzymes to carry out a previously-unrecognized function in preventing DNA damage.
 This exciting new biology opens the door not just for cancer prevention, but for new treatments as well.

 There are many other foods that can assist in reducing the risk of cancer.
 Below are a few examples: